 “mental health” Google searches (comparative)

 There are clear spikes of interest in that graph: particularly in October, corresponding to World Mental Health Day and in spring, apparently coinciding with a range of other awareness drives.
 There’s even a decided dip at Christmas.
 But it’s the overall picture that we need to concentrate on.
-If we look at the worldwide data, the orange lozenge at Octopber 2018 marks the point when most searches for the term “mental health” took place with respect to other searches.
-It coincides with World Mental Health Day, as well as the first time we ran a version of this Digital Wellbeing course.
+If we look at the worldwide data, the orange lozenge at October 2019 marks the point when most searches for the term “mental health” took place with respect to other searches.
+It coincides with World Mental Health Day, as well as the last time we ran a version of this Digital Wellbeing course.
 This peak forms part of an upward trend in proportional use of the search term since a low in 2012 in the middle of what’s been quite a clear curve of declining and increasing interest since Google’s records began in 2004.

 In other words, there’s comparatively more interest in “mental health” now (as a proportion of Google’s traffic) than what there was five years ago, but almost the same proportion of use as 15 years ago.

 A similar graph for the UK alone makes for an interesting comparison to the worldwide picture.
-While they share the same peak of interest (this time last year), and a similar trajectory since 2004, the UK’s peak exceeds that seen 15 years ago – in other words, the UK has never been more interested in searching for the term “mental health”.
-The US line (pegged to the UK high in the graph) also had its peak last October (albeit with a matching spike in May), again exceeding the term’s popularity at any point in the preceding decade-and-a-half: the term “mental health” accounts for proportionally less searches in the US than it does in the UK, but both territories are showing an upswing.
+While they share the same peak of interest (October last year), and a similar trajectory since 2004, the UK’s peak exceeds that seen 15 years ago – in other words, the UK has never been more interested in searching for the term “mental health”.
+The US line (pegged to the UK high in the graph) also had its peak last October, again exceeding the term’s popularity at any point in the preceding decade-and-a-half: the term “mental health” accounts for proportionally less searches in the US than it does in the UK, but both territories are showing an upswing.